SCM-NV/pyZacros/doc/source/examples/COPt111.rst

 Firstly we load the required python libraries: PLAMS and pyZacros (lines 1-2).
 Then, we create a PLAMS molecule using the XYZ geometry file we provided above (line 4).
 Take note that the molecule automatically includes the information about regions that are described in the XYZ file.
 Finally, we start the PLAM environment (line 6).

-It is convenient to divide our script into four parts for clarity.
-In the first part (:ref:`getting_energy_landscape`), we will obtain the symmetry's irreducible energy landscape for this system, which will indirectly allow us to define the associated reaction mechanisms and the cluster expansion Hamiltonian.
-In the second part (:ref:`getting_kmc_lattice`), we will get the KMC lattice, which requires applying all symmetry operators of the Pt surface.
-In the third part (:ref:`generating_pyzacros_objects`), we will use this information to create the corresponding pyZacros to finally, in the fourth part (:ref:`running_pyzacros_simulation`), run the KMC simulation itself.
+It is convenient to divide our script into four sections for clarity.
+In the first one (:ref:`getting_energy_landscape`), we will obtain the symmetry's irreducible energy landscape for this system, which will indirectly allow us to define the associated reaction mechanisms and the cluster expansion Hamiltonian.
+In the second one (:ref:`getting_kmc_lattice`), we will get the KMC lattice, which requires applying all symmetry operators of the Pt surface.
+In the third one (:ref:`generating_pyzacros_objects`), we will use this information to create the corresponding pyZacros to finally, in the fourth one (:ref:`running_pyzacros_simulation`), run the KMC simulation itself.

 .. _getting_energy_landscape: